palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI Dongle.md

 ![DongleBack](../assets/images/dongleBack.jpg)

 If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a HOST, and that channel is selected correctly.
 Also, make sure that you use the code that is specific to your board.
 There are important differences between the way the 8bit and 32bit code functions!
+Both the 8bit Host and 32bit Host code are downloaded with the RFduino libraries above.

 	// place this above the setup()